F. Murray Abraham: 2001–present: Career resurgence

 In 2001, Abraham played Cyrus Kriticos in the supernatural horror film Thirteen Ghosts.
+In 2008 he starred in Shark Swarm, a film in the Maneater film series, as Professor Bill Girdler.
 Abraham played Shylock in The Merchant of Venice for the Off-Broadway Theatre for a New Audience (TFANA) in March 2007, which was performed at the Duke Theater in New York and also at the Swan Theater, part of the Royal Shakespeare Company.
 He reprised this role in February 2011, when he replaced Al Pacino in the Public Theater's production.

 Abraham was the primary narrator for the PBS series Nature between 2007 and 2010, narrating 32 episodes (plus one more in 2013).
 A 2009 guest appearance on Saving Grace began a new phase of Abraham's career, wherein he became gradually more prolific onscreen.
 Further guest appearances include roles on Law & Order: Criminal Intent, Louie, and Curb Your Enthusiasm, as well as a recurring role on The Good Wife between 2011 and 2014.
 Abraham's most notable television role came about through Showtime's drama series Homeland, in which he portrayed black ops specialist Dar Adal.
 This role resulted in his first Emmy Award nomination in 2015, followed by a second in 2018.